Stateware/Dav3i/doc/BackEndArchitecture.md

 **JSON:** Javascript Object Notation is easy for humans to read and easy for computers to parse.
 It is just notation, so a format that is agreed upon between the front and back end so that data transfer is simplified.
 One of the team members had experience with JSON that he was able to pass on to the rest of the team.

 **Using 1 as the First Index for data:** SQL is indexed starting at one, so all requests from the front end must have one added

+**Docker** Docker was first introduced to us as a framework to make making multiplatform applications easier, but upon further investigation, it was actually a framework to make multiplatform development easier.
+It converts your application to a format that is stored on Docker's cloud that can run on a Docker virtual environment which makes it easier for large companies to all work on a project in different development environments.
+We determined that we did not need to use it.